segmentio/topicctl/README.md

 ## Roadmap

-We are planning on making some changes to (optionally) remove the ZK dependency and also to support some additional security features like TLS.
-See
-[this page](https://github.com/segmentio/topicctl/wiki/v1-Plan) for the current plan.
+We are in the process of making some changes to (optionally) remove the ZK dependency and also to support some additional security features like TLS.
+See [this page](https://github.com/segmentio/topicctl/wiki/v1-Plan) for the current plan and status.

 ## Getting started